qs53/BasketballLeagueManagementSystem/README.md

 # Basketball League Management System
 Welcome to the basketball league management system.
+This application is developed using **Python 3.11.0**.

 Please see below how to setup and run the application.
 Future improvements to the application are mentioned at the end.
 ## Setup
 Clone the code, cd inside the root of this project and run:

 `python manage.py makemigrations`

 `python manage.py makemigrations BasketballLeagueManagementSystem`

 `python manage.py migrate`

 Then run the management command to populate the database with seed data as below:

 `python manage.py populate_db`
 ## Run Application
+First create a virtual environment and install all the dependency requirements from **requirements.txt** file.
 To run the application, cd inside the root of this project and run:

 `python manage.py runserver`

 The root URL of the application by default will be http://localhost:8000.